Expungement vs. Order of Nondisclosure in Texas

 • You were arrested but never charged – You might qualify for expungement if the statute of limitations has passed or the state never filed charges.

-• Your case was dismissed – The state must have dropped your charges without conditions or a plea deal involving guilt.
+• Your case was dismissed – The state must have dropped your charges without any supervised probation.
+Class C misdemeanors with deferred adjudication are also eligible because Class C misdemeanors do not have supervised probation.

 • You were acquitted at trial – A not guilty verdict makes you eligible for expunction, which removes your initial arrest from public databases.